Upcoming events

 At this meeting we will evaluate our efforts, fieldtrips and meetings of the past year.
 We also will talk about the upcoming election of the board and membership related issues.
 Members and non-members will be able to show-off their most beautiful, interesting, cutest photos of butterflies, moths or caterpillars in a photo presentation.
 More details to come!

-We will be selling field guides, jewelry, our 2023 CAzBA calendar and some butterfly related art on our "book table".
+We will be selling field guides, jewelry and some butterfly related art at our "book table".
 We will also trade plant cuttings and seeds, and do our yearly raffle.
 There will definitely be time to socialize with drinks and munchies provided.

 read more »